Razaimam45/TTL-Test-Time-Low-Rank-Adaptation/README.md

 ## Run TTL

-We provide three bash scripts under `./scripts`.
+We provide script to run *ttl.py* under `./scripts`.
 You can modify the paths and other args in the scripts.

 An example to run TTL with LoRA initialization on out-of-distribution datasets:
 ```